-University of Mississippi Medical Center is authorized in all states listed as NC-SARA states as an institutional participant (see the NC-SARA directory page).
-All states are participants in the NC-SARA reciprocity agreement other than California as are US Protectorates U.S. Virgin Islands and Puerto Rico.
-The other inhabited US Protectorates (i.e. American Samoa, Guam, Northern Mariana Islands) are not members of NC-SARA.
+University of Mississippi Medical Center is authorized in all states listed as National Council for State Authorization Reciprocity Agreements (NC-SARA) states as an institutional participant (see the NC-SARA directory web page).
+All states are participants in the NC-SARA reciprocity agreement other than California as are US Protectorates U.S. Virgin Islands, and Puerto Rico.
+The other inhabited US Protectorates (i.e., American Samoa, Guam, and Northern Mariana Islands) are not members of NC-SARA.
 Both Palau and the Republic of the Marshall Islands are sovereign states in free association with the United States and are not members of NC-SARA.

 To provide education to students residing in other states, which constitutes operating in another, higher education institutions must comply with the laws and regulation of each of the states in which students are located while completing distance education.
-Distance education includes online as well as supervised field experiences including clinicals, internships, externships, and practicums.
-Per Rule __ of the National Council of State Authorization Reciprocity Agreements, operating means
+Distance education includes online as well as supervised field experiences including clinicals, internships, externships, and practicum.
+Per Section 1.
+Definitions of the National Council of State Authorization Reciprocity Agreements, operate means:

 Whether a higher education institution engages in an action that triggers “physical presence” varies based on the laws of each specific state.
 Among the activities considered in determining if physical presence is triggered are:

 If physical presence is triggered, the institution must become authorized in that state.

 *State physical presence triggers apply if an institution that is an NC-SARA member exceeds their permitted physical presence in a state based on the NC-SARA guidelines (see NC-SARA paragraph below).